-- lead to the student exceeding their maximum period of registration - affect Visa compliance - raise concerns over the student's fitness to study - 24.
-Where the request meets the grounds and evidence requirements set out in Regulations 8 and 9 above, the following checks are also completed: - for programmes with a professional practice element, where completion of the programme also confers eligibility to apply for registration with a Registration Body, the relevant Programme Leader will be consulted to determine whether there is a need to refer to the fitness to practise procedure - for requests made during a Professional Training Year (PTY), the Careers and Employability Office will be consulted to determine the likely effect of authorising the request on the student's ability to complete their PTY - where a postgraduate research student requests an extension to the deadline for submission of documents to a progress review or confirmation review meeting and/or extension to the date of the review meeting itself, the appropriate Associate Dean (Doctoral College) will be consulted via the Research Degrees Office (RDO)
+- 24. Checks are completed by staff in the Academic Registry for all requests for the recognition of extenuating circumstances to determine whether the request, or authorising the request will: - lead to the student exceeding their maximum period of registration - raise concerns over the student's fitness to study - 25.
+Where the request meets the grounds and evidence requirements set out in regulations 9 and 10 above, the following checks are also completed: - for programmes with a professional practice element, where completion of the programme also confers eligibility to apply for registration with a Registration Body, the relevant Programme Leader will be consulted to determine whether there is a need to refer to the fitness to practise procedure - for requests made during a Professional Training Year (PTY), the Careers and Employability Office will be consulted to determine the likely effect of authorising the request on the student's ability to complete their PTY - where a postgraduate research student requests an extension to the deadline for submission of documents to a progress review or confirmation review meeting and/or extension to the date of the review meeting itself, the appropriate Associate Dean (Doctoral College) will be consulted via the Research Degrees Office (RDO)